 What are the exact dates my child has to self-isolate for?

-Year4: Your child should isolate until the end of Friday 9th October.
-Therefore, the first day they can leave the house and resume normal activities will be Saturday 10th October.
-They are currently expected to return to school on Monday 12th October.
+Year 6: Your child should isolate until the end of Tuesday 17th November.
+Therefore, the first day they can leave the house and resume normal activities will be Wednesday 18th November.

-Reception: Your child should isolate until the end of Thursday 15th October.
-Therefore, the first day they can leave the house and resume normal activities will be Friday 16th October.
-Reception are currently expected to return to school on Friday 16th October.
+Nursery: Your child should isolate until the end of Thursday 19th November.
+Therefore, the first day they can leave the house and resume normal activities will be Friday 20th November.

-If I get my Reception or Year 4 child tested and they test negative, can they return to school?
+If I get my child, who is self-isolating, tested and they test negative, can they return to school?

 Unfortunately, even if a contact tests negative during their 14 day self- isolation period, this only means they didn’t have the virus when the test was carried out.
 They could still develop it later during the isolation period so they must remain at home for the full 14 days.